 Non-Ambulatory & Motor Vehicle Permittees

 Off-road use of a vehicle on public lands is prohibited except for non-ambulatory permittees on designated areas open to non-ambulatory permittees and area roads designated as open to non-ambulatory permittees and motor vehicle hunt permittees.

-Non-ambulatory permittees may ride ORV/ATV from parking area or campsite to designated non-ambulatory areas.
+Non-ambulatory permittees may ride an Off-Road Vehicle/All-Terrain Vehicle from parking area or campsite to designated non-ambulatory areas.
 Firearms must be unloaded and/or cased while on roads.
 Use on county or state roads must comply with Title 47 requirements.

 Non-ambulatory permittees may carry firearms with ammunition in the magazine only while upland game hunting from an ATV and while on designated non-ambulatory areas.

 Off-road travel by non-ambulatory permittees with ORV/ATV is permitted in designated areas only.
 ORV/ATV vehicles will be restricted to utility type vehicles weighing less than 1,250 pounds.

 On all wildlife management areas the discharge of firearms for purposes other than hunting is restricted to specific target or shooting ranges provided for public use.
 Target shooting is not allowed on areas where shooting ranges are not provided.
 Exemptions may only be granted by the Director of the Department upon prior submission of a written application setting forth the location, date, nature, and purpose of such activity.